OpenZeppelin/openzeppelin-contracts/SECURITY.md

 ## Security Patches

-Security vulnerabilities will be patched as soon as responsibly possible, and published as an advisory on this repository (see [advisories]) and on the affected npm packages.
+Security vulnerabilities will be patched as soon as reasonably possible, and published as an advisory on this repository (see [advisories]) and on the affected npm packages.

 [advisories]: https://github.com/OpenZeppelin/openzeppelin-contracts/security/advisories